 4) The kid actually did fly away in his magic wagon.

 I see it now as reason 1.
 Bobby really died after a particularly intense beating from The King.
-(Though some thing he died when he plummeted to his death in the Radio Flyer, but the beating makes more sense to me) When elder Mikey is telling this story to his children, they question his ending.
+(Though some think he died when he plummeted to his death in the Radio Flyer, but the beating makes more sense to me) When elder Mikey is telling this story to his children, they question his ending.
 He says he can change it since he’s the one telling the story, which to me meant that his children were aware their uncle was dead, but he wasn’t revealing exactly how.
 The “letters” that Mikey gets as an adult from his brother, that I couldn’t really explain.
 Maybe he writes them, maybe his mother felt guilty and wrote them. (though that’s a bit extreme to continue it into adulthood) What do you think?
-I’ve heard theories where when Mikey is being beat up during the game of football he is playing with the neighborhood kids is just his way of handling the beat down from The King.
+I’ve heard theories that when Mikey is being beat up during the game of football he is playing with the neighborhood kids is just his way of handling the beat down from The King.
 Good point, I can see that.
 Some people point out during the film that the mother really doesn’t address both boys at the same time. (which I disagree with) I think there were two boys.

 I’m interested in hearing your opinions.